ThuraTunScibotics/CNC-Cake-Decorating-Machine/README.md

 <img src="images/img4.jpg">

-# Thanks for enjoying our project!
+# Thanks for enjoying the project!

 !!!
 The resources I provided in this repo is some of the resources in my laptop.
 Not all the materials required for this project, there are just some of the materials.